mkelp/mkelp.github.io/research.md

     <div class="research-content">
       <font size="+2"><p>Heavy Metals Air Quality Monitoring in Portland, OR</p></font>
       <p>
         Teaming up with the Oregon Department of Environmental Quality (DEQ), I was an air quality sample assistant during the fall of 2015.
+I helped install and collect BGI filters and maintained an EPA-validated method sampling site.
+We created [statewide attention](https://www.portlandmercury.com/BlogtownPDX/archives/2016/02/03/arsenic-cadmium-levels-near-two-se-portland-schools-are-alarmingly-high-state-finds) to elevated arsenic and cadmium concentrations near two schools (including a kindergarten) in SE Portland.
+We identified the source of the heavy metal pollution as coming from the Bullseye Glass Co. which then [suspended its use of chromium](https://www.portlandmercury.com/BlogtownPDX/archives/2016/02/04/bullseye-glass-has-suspended-use-of-arsenic-and-cadmium-because-of-air-quality-concerns) in its products.
+Our monitoring efforts helped lead to the Cleaner Air Oregon regulations written by DEQ and the Oregon Health Authority, and are supported by Governor Kate Brown.
       </p>
       <p>
         Publications: